Yaniv (card game): Calling "Yaniv!"

 At the beginning of their turn, instead of playing cards, a player may call "Yaniv!" (in Nepal, players call "Jhyap") if their current score (the sum of all card values in the player's hand) is less than an agreed-upon value; this value is often 5, but may be significantly higher.
 When a player calls "Yaniv!," the round ends, and all players reveal their card totals.
 If the player who called "Yaniv!" has the lowest card total, they score 0 points; however, if another player has a total less than or equal to the calling player's total (a situation often called "Asaf"), the calling player scores points equal to their card total plus 30 penalty points.
 All other players, regardless of whether their card totals are lower than the calling player's total, score points equal to their card totals.
 If a player calls “Yaniv!” out of turn, a penalty of plus 30 will be added to their total, and the other players will receive a score of 0.
-The winner of the round is the player with the lowest card total (not necessarily the player who called "Yaniv"), s/he becomes the dealer and the starting player for the next round.
+The winner of the round is the player with the lowest card total (not necessarily the player who called "Yaniv"), they become the dealer and the starting player for the next round.